 - Long Gone Before Daylight — if not actually full-on alt-country, then certainly heavily influenced by that style.

 - Non-Appearing Title: "Lovefool" has both "love" and "fool" in it many times, but never together.
 "Been It" lists many things the narrator has "been" but the title phrase never appears.
-"Travelling With Charley never mentions Charley by name, "Pikebubbles", "Country Hell" and "Happy Meal" are all straight-up non appearing titles.
+"Pikebubbles", "Country Hell", "Heartbreaker", and "Happy Meal" are all straight-up non appearing titles.

 - Religion Rant Song: "Godspell" is a Type 3, aimed at a particular strain of evangelical Christianity common in Nina Persson's hometown.

 - Sanity Slippage Song: "After All..." in which a woman slowly goes insane because her relationship is failing late at night.